gdalle/DifferentiationInterface.jl/CONTRIBUTING.md

 _Only the two maintainers are allowed to approve and merge pull requests._
 Feel free to ping them if they do not answer within a week or so.

-Apart from the conditions above, this repository follows the [ColPrac](https://github.com/SciML/ColPrac) best practices.
+Apart from the conditions above, this repository follows the [ColPrac](https://github.com/SciML/ColPrac) best practices and [Conventional Commits](https://www.conventionalcommits.org/en/).
 Its code is formatted using [JuliaFormatter.jl](https://github.com/domluna/JuliaFormatter.jl) with [BlueStyle](https://github.com/JuliaDiff/BlueStyle) -- please format any modified code before opening a pull request, otherwise CI will fail.
 You can refer to the [dev guide](https://gdalle.github.io/DifferentiationInterface.jl/DifferentiationInterface/dev/dev_guide/) for details on the package structure and the testing pipeline.